KaHIP/KaHIP/README.md

 ## Overview of Programs and Usecase

 ### Default Partitioning Problem
+These programs and configurations take a graph and partition it more or less sequentially.
+We list here kaffpa and kaffpaE (the evolutionary framework) and their configurations.
+In general, the configurations are such that you can invest a lot of time into solution quality using the memetic algorithm.
+The memetic algorithm can also be run in parallel using MPI.

 | Use Case | Input |  Programs |
 | ------------ | -------- | -------- |
 | Graph Format || graph_checker  |